awslabs/multi-model-server/docker/README.md

 Now let's update the [virtual.conf](virtual.conf) file for your environment.
 Note the `server_name` entry.
 You can update `localhost` to be your public hostname, IP address, or just use the default `localhost`.
 This depends on where you expect to utilize the Docker container.

-You can also modify this config file after building and running a Docker container.
-It is located at `/etc/nginx/conf.d/virtual.conf`, however this will only last while you're running the Docker container and will revert once you shut it down.

 The `virtual.conf` file will look like this:

 ```